Nelson19so/BlogWebsite/README.md

 Etraction of this file should be in the root folder before extracting

 # Link to the portfolio
-Link to the template: https://nelson19so.github.io/ProjectTwoTrainig/ Link to te respository: https://github.com/Nelson19so/ProjectTwoTrainig/
+Link to visit this template: https://nelson19so.github.io/ProjectTwoTrainig/ Link to this project respository: https://github.com/Nelson19so/ProjectTwoTrainig/

 # Bear in mind:
 that this project has some personal details installed added in it, such as: